-- Functional Behavior Assessment (FBA): An FBA is a method of gathering information regarding a child's behavior that can then be used to develop positive behavioral supports in an effort to remedy the problem.
+- Functional Behavior Assessment (FBA): An FBA is a method of gathering information regarding a student's behavior that can then be used to develop positive behavioral supports to remedy the problem.
 An FBA is not a form of discipline.
-An FBA will: - o Clearly define the behavior so it can be observed and recognized by others, - o Determine the seriousness of the behavior, - o Provides information about when and where the behavior is occurring, - Provides the ARC with information to help make an educated guess as to why the behavior is occurring (the purpose of the behavior).

-Prior written consent is required before a district may conduct an FBA.

-• Behavior Intervention Plan: After information is gathered through a Functional Behavior Assessment, the ARC uses the information to put a plan in place to help your child develop the social skills and behaviors needed to be successful.
-An effective behavior intervention plan will include:

-- o Strategies to reduce the effects of things that trigger the behavior, - o Teaching appropriate behavior to replace inappropriate behavior, - o Strategies to increase appropriate behavior, - o Strategies to decrease inappropriate behavior, and, - How to determine if the plan is working.
+An FBA will: - o Clearly define the behavior so it can be observed and recognized by others, - o Determine the seriousness of the behavior, - Provide information about when and where the behavior is occurring, - Provide the ARC with information to help make an educated guess as to why the behavior is occurring (the purpose of the behavior). - Prior written consent is required before a district may conduct an FBA. - Behavior Intervention Plan: After information is gathered through a Functional Behavior Assessment, the ARC uses the information to put a plan in place to help the student develop the social skills and behaviors needed to be successful.
+An effective behavior intervention plan will include: - Strategies to reduce the effects of things that trigger the behavior, - Teaching appropriate behavior to replace inappropriate behavior, - o Strategies to increase appropriate behavior, - o Strategies to decrease inappropriate behavior, and, - How to determine if the plan is working.